+More About the Legendary Allandale Car Show

 The calendar says its September so it must be time for our annual fall AACA meet better known as “The Legendary Allandale Car Show.”
 In this case it is our 46th.
 As you are aware we select a specialty every year to attract interest in attendance and hopefully gain new members.
 Over the years we have highlighted various marques to include orphans and even Rad Wood (80’s and 90’s vehicles.)
 This year we will recognize The seven generations of Mustangs, America’s pony car, manufactured between 1964-2025.
 All Mustangs in attendance are invited to park on the mansion grounds in a special display.
 In the past ten years the highest Allandale attendance has been the 50th anniversary of the Ford Mustang.
 The total show attendance in 2014 approached four hundred.
 This year Ford Mustangs representing each of the seven generations will be parked along the walk in front of the mansion.
 Three area Mustang clubs are sponsoring the special display.
 Melissa McIntosh’s 31 Ford Model A, Pam Osborne’s 66 Mustang Sprint and Dr. Pete Renfro’s Cervini modified 2005 Mustang GT appear on our 2024 artwork as featured on shirts, dash and award plaques.

 A Mustang memorabilia display will be featured on the grounds and in the mansion.
 The Appalachian Scale Modelers Association will provide “Make and Take” models as well as free Hot Wheels or Matchbox toys for the kids.
 Free 50th Mustang anniversary memorabilia will be available to all show participants.